s-u/macosvm/README.md

 ## macosvm
 `macosvm` is a command line tool which allows creating and running of virtual machines on macOS 12 (Monterey) and higher using the new Virtualization framework.
-It has been primarily developed for running macOS guest opearting systems inside virtual machines on M1-based Macs (arm64) with macOS hosts to support CI/CD such as GitHub M1-based runners and our [R](https://www.R-project.org) builds.
+It has been primarily developed for running macOS guest opearting systems inside virtual machines on M1-based Macs (arm64) with macOS hosts to support CI/CD such as GitHub M1-based runners and our [R](https://www.R-project.org) builds (see [vm-scripts-mini-r](https://github.com/R-macos/vm-scripts-mini-r) for a small example).

 ### Download
 See [releases](https://github.com/s-u/macosvm/releases) for downloads of released binaries (arm64 macOS 12 and higher only).
 See [NEWS](https://github.com/s-u/macosvm/blob/master/NEWS.md) for latest changes.

 Please use `curl` for download and not browsers since the latter will quarantine the downloaded file, e.g.:

-    curl -L https://github.com/s-u/macosvm/releases/download/0.2-1/macosvm-0.2-1-arm64-darwin21.tar.gz | tar vxz
+    curl -L https://github.com/s-u/macosvm/releases/download/0.2-2/macosvm-0.2-2-darwin21.tar.gz | tar vxz

 ### Build
 The project can be built either with `xcodebuild` or `make`.
 The former requires Xcode installation while the latter only requires command line tools (see `xcode-select --install`).